 Halloween is not all hocus pocus and scary nonsense.

-Aside from Christmas, it is possibly the kids other most favourite holiday event of the year!
+Aside from Christmas, it is possibly the kids’ other most favorite holiday event of the year!

 Some parents do not condone the celebration of Halloween due to its pagan origin to worship real Witches.
-But for the kids, it is simply a day of tremendous fun; dressing up as ghosts, goblins or witches on broomsticks and collecting as much sweets and candies as they possibly can in the ‘trick or treat’ tradition.
-Not to mention the fun of carving pumpkins, side-stepping spiderwebs and dodging creepy looking adults all in the name of fun.
+But for the kids, it is simply a day of tremendous fun; dressing up as ghosts, goblins, or witches on broomsticks and collecting as many sweets and candies as they possibly can in the ‘trick or treat tradition.
+Not to mention the fun of carving pumpkins, side-stepping spiderwebs, and dodging creepy-looking adults all in the name of fun.